saxix/django-webcam/README.rst

 django-webcam
 ===================

-django fields easy store webcam snaphot ( ie Facebook Profile )
+django fields to store webcam snaphot ( ie Facebook Profile )

 * Can store in database or filesystem
 * Support gif/jpeg/png